jussellymoreno1394/git-bot/README.md

 <p align="center"><img width="679" alt="captura de pantalla 2019-02-22 a la s 1 05 34 a m" src="https://user-images.githubusercontent.com/32177779/53223122-5006b580-363e-11e9-90f3-a6745ffeeedb.png"></p>

-- Give your assistant a description, a name and an image.
+- Give your assistant a description, a name and image.

 - Now, go to the channel where you added your bot and invoke it with the given name.
-You must send the GitHub user name in response to know how many days commit has done in a row.
+- You must send the GitHub user name in response to know how many days commit has done in a row.

+### The final result 🌈:

 <p align="center"><img width="845" alt="captura de pantalla 2019-03-08 a la s 10 25 52 a m" src="https://user-images.githubusercontent.com/32177779/54037638-9d316e00-418c-11e9-804f-c3c04ebb0626.png"></p>